 - Coat roasted salmon, chicken breasts, or pork chops with the sauce for extra moisture.

-- As a seafood dip for shrimp and poached fish.
+- As a seafood dip for shrimp, Air Fryer Salmon Bites, and poached fish.

 - It’s a great spread for cheesesteak sandwiches and burgers.